 Contact us if you require a custom plan.

 All Postgres instances on Supabase are dedicated applications running inside dedicated virtual machines.
 However, the underlying hardware resources, for example the physical CPU, may be shared between multiple VMs, but appear to the OS as if it is a dedicated hardware CPU.
 This is commonly referred to as a vCPU (virtual CPU).
 Cloud providers use these shared hardware resources to save cost—you can upgrade to a larger compute add-on to guarantee a dedicated physical CPU for your instance.

 When considering compute upgrades, assess whether your bottlenecks are hardware-constrained or software-constrained.
 For example, you may want to look into optimizing the number of connections or examining query performance.
 When you're happy with your Postgres instance's performance, then you can focus on additional compute resources.
 For example, you can load test your application in staging to understand your compute requirements.
 You can also start out on a smaller tier, create a report in the Dashboard to monitor your CPU utilization, and upgrade later as needed

-Smaller compute instances can burst up to the maximum disk IO bandwidth for 30 minutes in a day.
-Beyond that, the performance reverts to the baseline disk IO bandwidth.
-For example, the free tier can burst up to 2,606 Mbps for 30 minutes a day and reverts to the baseline performance of 87 Mbps.
-If you need consistent disk performance, choose the 4XL or larger compute add-on which has the same baseline and maximum disk IO bandwidth.
+Smaller compute instances can burst up to their largest throughput and IOPS for 30 minutes in a day.
+Beyond that, the performance reverts to the baseline.
+For example, the free tier can burst up to 2,085 Mbps for 30 minutes a day and reverts to the baseline performance of 87 Mbps.
+Your disk budget gets replenished throughout the day.